devanoxltd/tenancy-queue-tester/README.md

-# Tenancy for Laravel queue testing suite
+# Tenancy for Laravel queue test suite

 In addition to the tests we can write using testbench, we have this repository which:
 1. Creates a new Laravel application